tobyhodges/regex-introduction/2-regex-fundamentals.md

 >
 > 	iv) [A-Z][aeiou]*2;d
 > ```
 > c) Try playing around with the character ranges that you have learned above.
-What does `[A-z]` evauluate to?
+What does `[A-z]` evaluate to?
 What about `[a-Z]`?
 Can you create a range that covers all letter and number characters?

 Ranges don't have to include the whole alphabet or every digit - we can match only the second half of the alphabet with